 Self-mastery is just effort and denial.
 Or naval-gazing mumbo jumbo.

-As for the mumbo-jumbo — there’s definitely a lot of that about.
-NLP, self-help, guides on finding new chakras, the latest polemic from a sage on a stage… But dismissing all self-enquiry because of such people is as stupid as dismissing socialism because the USSR didn’t work (although, actually, the USSR was state-capitalism), or dismissing men because so many of them are running around like cocks with their chickens cut off, or dismissing all science because of rabid maniacs like Richard Dawkins.
+As for the mumbo-jumbo — there’s a lot of that about.
+NLP, self-help, guides on finding new chakras, the latest polemic from a sage on a stage… But dismissing all self-enquiry because of such people is as stupid as dismissing anarchism because a few kids threw a few bombs, or dismissing men because so many of them are running around like cocks with their chickens cut off, or dismissing all science because of rabid maniacs like Richard Dawkins.

 My situation is different.
 I can handle these problems.